banksfinn/membrane-simulation/README.md

 As this is a fundamental model change, we have to calculate the new optimal parameters using `train_model.py`, and use the function and new parameters in simulation's `getFlux`.

 #### New Optimal Parameters
+This section was created based on the raw code, but can similarly be followed for the Juypter notebook.
+The only difference is that the code for training is all in the singular notebook.

 We will have to change `model`, `jac`, and `create_model` to reflect this change of heart.

 In `model`, we have to change the function output to reflect our new equation, leading to: